herdiantrisufriyana/gmethods/README.md

-# An implementation of g-methods: g-formula, IPW, and g-estimation
+# An implementation of g-methods: g-formula, inverse probability weighting, and g-estimation